kiki442002/BpmAnalyzer/README.md

 - VJ software and visual synthesizers
 - Hardware instruments

-~~The application displays the number of connected Link clients at the bottom of the interface.~~
+The application displays the number of connected Link clients at the bottom of the deactivating button.

 ---